-I didn't know Jonas personally, but upon seeing his photo online I immediately recalled his moving article published last year in Denmark's largest daily paper Politiken, a piece which earned him much praise and respect.
-It was a humble thank-you to the system that took him under its wing and gave him a chance that he might otherwise not have had.
+I did not know Jonas personally, but upon seeing his photo online I immediately recalled his moving article published last year in Denmark's largest daily paper Politiken, a piece which earned him much praise and respect.
+It was a humble thank-you to the system that took him under its wing, and gave him a chance that he might otherwise not have had.

-The son of a Ghanaian father and a Danish mother, Jonas was born in Denmark, was raised first by his mother in Copenhagen, then by foster parents in Vordingborg from the age of ten through eighteen, excelled in school, was in law school at the University of Copenhagen at the time of his death, volunteered at an orphanage in Ghana in the summer, wrote freelance articles and opinion pieces, and founded several Danish info websites for students.
+The son of a Ghanaian father and a Danish mother, Jonas was born in Denmark, was raised first by his mother in Copenhagen, then by foster parents in the city of Vordingborg [60 miles south of Copenhagen] from the age of ten through eighteen.
+He excelled in school, was in law school at the University of Copenhagen at the time of his death, spent summers volunteering at an orphanage in Ghana, wrote freelance articles and opinion pieces, and founded several Danish info websites for students.

-Clearly an unusually accomplished and intelligent young man, he was also blessed with great physical beauty.
-However, what ultimately struck me the most as I watched him speak was his passion for life, excitement about the future, and his utter lack of arrogance or cynicism.
+Clearly a highly accomplished and intelligent young man, he was also blessed with extraordinary physical beauty.
+However, what ultimately struck me more than anything as I watched him speak was his passion for life, excitement about the future, and his utter lack of arrogance or cynicism.

 I am posting this blog entry to honor Jonas who will be remembered long after the coward who snuffed out his brief but extraordinary life.

-NOTE 3: Non-Danish speakers who wish to read Jonas' opinion piece published in Politiken last year can click the "Translate" button in the top right corner of the page of the Politiken.dk site (computer generated translations unfortunately contain several errors, but are better than nothing.)
+Non-Danish speakers who wish to read Jonas' opinion piece published in Politiken July 2, 2011 will find Google Translate useful. (computer generated translations unfortunately often contain numerous errors, but are better than nothing.)